-This document sets out Airways Pricing Framework for the pricing cycle 1 July 2022 to 30 June 2025.
+This document sets out Airways Pricing Framework for the FY26-28 pricing cycle.

 Pricing can be adjusted in any of the pricing years comprising the current pricing cycle in accordance with the risk-sharing mechanism, and if a within-cycle review is triggered.